Health Inspection Program

 The Health Inspection Team.

-White & Blue Lion, Inc. in the City of Industry, CA is recalling all lots of tattoo Inks and tattoo needles due to pathogenic bacterial contamination.
+White & Blue Lion, Inc. in the City of Industry, CA recalled all lots of tattoo Inks and tattoo needles due to pathogenic bacterial contamination.
 Use of these products may cause bacterial infection and can lead to sepsis, a potentially life-threatening complication of an infection.
 As an extra precaution, we are also recalling all tubes and ink cups as well.
 The recall includes all tattoo ink, tattoo needles, tubes, ink cups and kits distributed by White & Blue Lion.

 Business License Application Information